 The Children's Center Philosophy

 The philosophy at the Children's Center is that children are capable, confident, unique individuals with rights.
 We also feel that learning happens for children when children feel safe and secure in their environment both physically and emotionally.
 The base of our curriculum is in Social and Emotional Development.
-By involving the children in activities that have meaning and relate to their everyday world our children feel successful.
-We based our assessment of children and plan our activities by focusing on a child's strengths and interests.
+By involving the children in activities that have meaning and relate to their everyday world, our children feel successful.
+We base our assessment of children and plan our activities by focusing on individual strengths and interests.
 The number of adults to children at the center offers comfort and one-on-one attention and interaction.
-There is usually an adult to listen to a child, play with a child, read a story to a child, hold a child, etc. We encourage the children to become empathetic to the needs of others; critical thinkers, problem solvers and active members of their communities.
+There is usually an adult to listen to, play with, read a story, or hold a child, etc. We encourage the children to become empathetic to the needs of other, critical thinkers, problem solvers, and active members of their communities.
 We encourage the children to work out problems, take chances, try new things, become involved, experiment, etc. We also try to help the children trust themselves and their abilities while they meet the challenges of being part of a group each day.

 What is an accredited center?

-The Children's Center is a state-licensed program that is also accredited by the National Academy of Early Childhood Programs.
+The Children's Center is a state-licensed program that is also accredited by the National Association for the Education of Young Children.
 The Children's Center has been accredited since 1989.
 We are proud to have been re- accredited by NAEYC system in the September 2012 for the seventh time.
 Accreditation is a "voluntary, comprehensive process of internal self-study, with invited external professional review to verify compliance with the Academy's Criteria for High Quality Early Childhood Programs, and a compliance with the criteria" (NAYEC, 1991).
 The standards for accreditation are more difficult to achieve than the standards for state licensing.
 Ratios of teachers to children must be lower, group size smaller, educational level of teachers higher, and there is a much greater emphasis on the interactions between the staff, parents, and the children.
 If parents are interested in reviewing the state standards of the criteria for accreditation, please stop in the office to peruse the materials.